rasheedjimoh/dataexfilattemptbyBryceMontgomery/README.md

 ---

 ## **Step 4: Locating the File on Another Device Using the SHA256 Thumbprint**
-Since the file was not accessed on any other device by name, we decided to search for the file using its unique SHA256 hash across the network.
+Since the file was not accessed on any other device by name, I decided to search for the file using its unique SHA256 hash across the network.
 This would help us determine if the file was moved to another location or accessed from an external machine.

 ```kql
 DeviceFileEvents